elastic/connectors-ruby/docs/RELEASING.md

 - Increment the VERSION on main to match the next release
 - Create a new maintenance branch if it's a new MINOR

+After the Elastic unified release is complete

+- Update the **BUILD** version ([example PR](https://github.com/elastic/connectors/pull/81)).
+Note that the Connectors project does not immediately bump to the next **PATCH** version.
+That wont happen until that patch release's FF date.

 ## In-Between releases

 Sometimes, we need to release Connectors independantly from Enterprise Search.